ghazaleheravi/wave_project/README.md

 ## What Makes It Different

-I wanted to find a way that would enable the app to scale as needed based on business objectives and expansion.
+I wanted to find a way that would enable the app to *scale* as needed based on business objectives and expansion.
 One solution is to adjust the code everytime that the service expands to a new country but that requires manual work and some labor on code.
-With my approach no adjustments to the code is needed, you only need to add a **new name of country** and **provinces** to the list/JS module.
+With my approach no adjustments to the code is needed, you only need to add a *new name of country* and *provinces* to the *list/JS module*.
 I'm particularly proud of this because while the former solution requires a minor adjustment to the code, my approach eliminates that entirely and makes the app more scalable.